-We intend to apply the guideline to all electricity and gas transmission and distribution network service providers (service providers), who must act in the long term interests of consumers.3 The guideline states our expectations of how service providers engage with their consumers-that is, their 'end users'.
-The guideline provides service providers with a high level framework to integrate consumer engagement into their business-as-usual operations.
-When we review regulatory proposals, revenue proposals and access arrangements (expenditure proposals), we will have regard to how a service provider engaged with its consumers and accounted for the long term interests of those consumers.
+This guideline provides service providers with a high level framework to integrate consumer engagement into their business-as-usual operations.
+When we review regulatory proposals, revenue proposals and access arrangements (expenditure proposals), we will have regard, on a case by case basis, to how a service provider engaged with its consumers and accounted for the long term interests of those consumers.